 Hang a Roger

-In a sentence: “Mary lost her knapsack on the fieldtrip.”
+Knapsack in a sentence: “Mary lost her knapsack on the field trip.”

 Also called: Lick-bo

-An abbreviation for the French word dépanneur, which is what they call convenience stores in Quebec.
+An abbreviation for the French word dépanneur, which is the term for convenience stores in Quebec.

 A term used when referring to the Montreal Canadiens hockey team.

-Definition #1 – The name of the aerobatics or air show flight demonstration team belonging to the Royal Candian Air Force.
+Definition #1 – The name of the aerobatics or air show flight demonstration team belonging to the Royal Canadian Air Force.

 Now that you know some of the most popular Canadian slang words you are ready to strike up a conversation with any Canadian.
 Go for it!

 What other Canadian slang words do you know?
 Tell us about them in the comments below!